 - Lastly, are the beets seen here in this post.
 Smaller than I hoped for, but bigger than the seeds they started as.

 I can’t wait to start another mini garden.
-Right now I am trying to grow jalapenos with Manfriend.
-We actually planted these a few months ago, and they are moving pretty slow.
+Right now I am trying to grow jalapenos.
+I actually planted these a few months ago, and they are moving pretty slow.
 Stay tuned for the progress on this.
-Speaking of Manfriend (better transition than the last?) he bought me the coolest pumpkin.
-Knowing that I love fall, pumpkins, and all things Halloween (check out what he got me last year.)

 It reminds me of Cinderella, or Jack and the Beanstalk, or a pumpkin with a funky stem.
 I love it.
 YAY FALL!